ActivityWatch/activitywatch/docs/architecture.rst

 Known as aw-server, it handles storage and retrieval of all activities/entries in buckets.
 Usually there exists one bucket per watcher.

+The server also hosts the Web UI (aw-webui) which does all communication with the server using the REST API.

 Clients
 -------

-The server doesn't do anything interesting on its own, for that we need clients such as watchers and user interfaces.
+The server doesn't do anything very interesting on its own, for that we need clients.
+Most specifically a certain type of client known as watchers.
 Writing these clients is something we've tried to make as easy as possible by creating client libraries with a clear API.

 Currently the primary client library is written in Python (known simply as aw-client) but a client library written in JavaScript is on the way and is expected to have the same level of support in the future.

 Client libraries:

  - aw-client (Python)
- - aw-client-js (JavaScript)
+ - aw-client-js (JavaScript, work in progress)

 Watchers
 ^^^^^^^^